lnishan/awesome-competitive-programming/README.md

 #### Problem Classifiers
 > Sites classifying programming problems.
-You can choose a category (eg. DP) of interest and practice problems on that topic.
+Choose a category (eg. DP) of interest and practice problems on that topic.

 | ☆ | Name | Description |
 | --- | --- | --- |